Coding-Cactus/automata-visualiser/README.md

 ### Manual Positioning

 Automata Visualiser attempts to automatically position the states in an aesthetically pleasing way.
-However, if wish to alter the layout manually, you can do so with the following functions.
+However, if you wish to alter the layout manually, you can do so with the following functions:

-- `state1 \`above\` state2` positions `state1` directly above `state2`.
+- ``state1 `above` state2`` positions `state1` directly above `state2`.
 - Using the same syntax, the functions `leftOf`, `rightOf`, and `below` can also be used
-- For complete control over state posiioning, the `position` function can be used.
-This function takes two states, an angle (in degrees), and a distance at which the states should be positioned.
+- For complete control over state positioning, the `position` function can be used.
+This function takes: two states, an angle (in degrees), and a distance at which the states should be positioned.
 For example `position state1 state2 45 2` will position `state2` at and angle of 45 degress from `state1`, at a distance of 2 units.